-Javier Barcala is a writer and film director based in Spain, Los Angeles and Belgium.
+Javier Barcala is a writer, playwright and film director based in Spain, Belgium and Los Angeles.

-A Fulbright Fellow by the U.S. Department of State of Cultural Affairs he obtained a Master in Fine Arts in Film from the prestigious Art Center College of Design in Pasadena (California) in 2016, where he was mentored by American film directors Tarsem Sighn and David Kellogg (DGA), and cinematographer Affonso Beato (ASC).
+A Fulbright Fellow by the U.S. Department of State of Cultural Affairs he graduated with honors from a Master in Fine Arts in Film from the prestigious Art Center College of Design in Pasadena (California) in 2016, where he was mentored by American film directors Tarsem Sighn and David Kellogg (DGA), and cinematographer Affonso Beato (ASC).

-Of late, Barcala has brought to the stage the play “Dorian” a modern-day loose adaptation of “The Picture of Dorian Gray” by Oscar Wilde, which was produced by the national Dutch theatre company Noord Nederlands Tonnel and toured throughout 25 major theaters in The Netherlands and in Belgium throughout 2018, receiving wide acclaim of public and press.
+Of late, Barcala has brought to the stage the play “Dorian” a modern-day loose adaptation of “The Picture of Dorian Gray” by Oscar Wilde, which was produced by national Dutch theatre company Noord Nederlands Tonnel, and which toured throughout 25 major theaters in The Netherlands and in Belgium in 2018, receiving wide acclaim of public and press.

-As of 2019 he’s in development of his debut narrative feature-length film, a follow up theater play and his first opera libretto, as well as actively working on new commercial work.
+As of 2019 he’s in development of his debut narrative feature-length film, his sophomore theater play and his first opera libretto, as well as actively working on new commercial work.